Friday Fun Food Facts – May 30, 2025

 Food Trucks

-• The Durham Central Park Food Truck Rodeos for 2025 kick off THIS Sunday, February 23rd from 12 noon until 4 p.m.
-The event features over 50+ food trucks with cuisine from all over the world, and family fun – making it the ultimate Sunday Funday in Durham Central Park (501 Foster Street)!
-Mark your calendars for the remaining dates in 2025 – they are: April 13; June 1; and November 2.
+• The remaining schedule for the Durham Central Park Food Truck Rodeos is as follows: this coming Sunday, June 1; and November 2.
+All rodeos are from 12 noon until 4 p.m. and will feature over 50+ food trucks with cuisine from all over the world, and family fun – making it the ultimate Sunday Funday in Durham Central Park (501 Foster Street)!
 Get all the details here.

 • Great news as the Raleigh Food Truck Rodeo returns to downtown Raleigh on Saturday, June 28th from noon until 6 p.m. all along Fayetteville Street.
 From savory flavors to sweet treats, there’s something to satisfy every craving and cuisine curiosity.
 Whether you’re a fan of gourmet burgers, delicious tacos, or decadent desserts, our food truck rodeo promises to have something for everyone!
 Visit their Facebook event page here.